 - Stream – This is a live stream or broadcast of a game or event.

 - Twitch or Twitch TV – A live streaming platform.

 Esports-specific games pop quite a bit, but there’s plenty of terminology that comes up in wider gaming too.
 These are terms that you’re going to see a lot of in esports.
 They deal with the games played competitively, but they’re not esports specific.
 Lots of gamers who don’t watch competitive games use these terms too.

 These are some of the gaming terms that you’ll need to know in an esports glossary:

 - Aimbot – This is usually in reference to cheating software.
-Specifically, bots that auto target for you.
+Specifically, bots that auto-target for you faster and more precisely than most humans do.
 However, people use it just to indicate general cheating.